 Baseline IP Assessment Meeting

-Annually, the staff will conduct a year Q1 through Q4 Baseline IP Assessment Meeting to collectively discuss any significant trends or issues identified during the evaluation of their assigned IPs.
+Annually, the staff will conduct a previous year Q1 through Q4 Baseline IP Assessment Meeting to collectively discuss any significant trends or issues identified during the evaluation of their assigned IPs.
 At a minimum, the topics will include significant trends or issues covered in Exhibit 1, possible program generic implications, operating experience-related issues, and significant nonconformance with program guidance (e.g., IMC 0609 and 0611, the Enforcement Policy, etc.).

 Baseline IP Monitoring Report